spartanjoax/MU-TCM/README.md

 ```bash
    python Signal_sync.py --input_dir <path_to_raw_data> --output_dir <path_to_synced_data>
 ```
--`--input_dir`: Path to the directory containing the unsynchronised signal data.
+- `--input_dir`: Path to the directory containing the unsynchronised signal data.
 Default value is `../tocomon_unsynced"`.
--`--output_dir`: Path to the directory where synchronised data will be saved.
+- `--output_dir`: Path to the directory where synchronised data will be saved.
 Default value is `../tocomon_synced`.
 A CSV file (`signals_sync.csv`) with the synchronisation selections is saved also in this directory  upon script completion.

 2. **Signal_feature_extraction.py** (Signal feature extraction):
 This script performs feature extraction on the synchronized signals, generating time, frequency, and time-frequency-domain features (e.g., RMS, kurtosis, peak-to-peak, wavelet energy) that can be used for tool condition monitoring (TCM) analysis.